 Educational leaders must be able to make sound decisions based on meaningful data and proven research.
 In this course students learn the quantitative and qualitative research skills needed in today's climate of school accountability.
 Students review the core strategies of both quantitative and qualitative methodologies and consider how these strategies may be used to inform school/district decision making.
 Each student identifies a researchable question from his/her educational or worksite experience and creates a research design to investigate that question.
-Students will study the meaning of data-driven decision making and design a module to use with the faculty in their schools to develop a school culture where all are informed about the technical skills of research and aware of the importance of quality research in achieving school improvement goals.
+Students will study the meaning of datadriven decision making and design a module to use with the faculty in their schools to develop a school culture where all are informed about the technical skills of research and aware of the importance of quality research in achieving school improvement goals.

-EDL860 Application of Qualitative Research Skills for School Improvement - 3 credits
+EDL860 Advanced Qualitative Research Skills for School Improvement - 3 credits

 This course introduces advanced graduate students to the foundations and methodologies of qualitative inquiry/research.
 Course topics include philosophical underpinnings of qualitative research, planning for a qualitative research project, negotiating entry to the field, ethics of conducting research, data collection and analysis techniques (e.g., interviewing, observations, content analysis, focus groups), and writing/presenting qualitative research.
-The course includes field-based exercises and assignments involving participant observation and interviewing.
+The course includes fieldbased exercises and assignments involving participant observation and interviewing.
 It also includes the analysis and presentation of qualitative research data through computer-based lab assignments.
 Student learning activities may be integrated into the White Paper and dissertation.

-EDL870 Quantitative Research Skills for School Improvement - 3 credits statistical methods often used in research in education.
+EDL870 Advanced Quantitative Research Skills for School Improvement - 3 credits

+This course is designed to provide advanced graduate students with the quantitative research skills required of effective executive educational leaders.
+Students study the descriptive and inferential statistical methods often used in research in education.
 Areas of study will include sampling, probability, variables, reliability and validity, confidence intervals, hypotheses testing, correlation and regression.
 Students will be introduced to data analysis techniques using a computer and statistical software package (e.g., SPSS).